A Completely Irresistible (and Foolproof!) Tuna Tartare!

 - Make the marinade.
 Combine soy sauce, sesame oil, lime juice, and ginger paste in a small bowl, then whisk well.
 Set aside.

 - Cut the tuna.
-Using a very sharp knife, cut the tuna into ⅛" dice, trimming away any sinew or skin.
+Using a very sharp knife, cut the tuna into ⅛-inch dice, trimming away any sinew or skin.
 Place tuna in a large mixing bowl.

 - Add remaining ingredients.
-Add avocado, onion, jalapeño (½ if you like it mild, or the full pepper for a bit more heat), cilantro, and 1 tsp sesame seeds.
+Add avocado, onion, jalapeño (remove seeds if you want it mild), cilantro, and 1 tsp sesame seeds.
 Pour marinade on top, then toss to thoroughly coat.
 Cover and refrigerate for 15 minutes.

 - To serve.
 Stir the tartare, then serve with an extra sprinkle of sesame seeds and lime wedges.